 Traveling with the family is an unforgettable experience.
 But when your children are of school age, things get complicated: Should you take them out and travel while things are quiet and affordable, or wait until the next school break and travel with the crowds?
-Nowadays, it’s more than just playing catch up.
+Nowadays, taking kids out of school for vacation is more than just playing catch up.
 Add testing and quarantine requirements to the equation and you may wonder, “Is it worth it?”
-Here’s all you need to consider before letting your kids miss school for vacation.
+Read on for all you need to consider before you do so.

 Starting in preschool, my kids missed at least a few days of school every year to travel with me.